splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-pivotal-cloudfoundry.rst

 Release and deploy the Collector
 ----------------------------------

-Run the following command to create the BOSH release and package it as a dependency for the Tile to generate the tile with the same version as the Collector.
+Run the following command to create the BOSH release.

 .. code-block::

    $ ./make-latest-tile

+Package the release as a dependency for the Tile so it has the same version as the Collector.
 If the command is successful, the tile will be at ``./product/splunk-otel-collector-<VERSION>.pivotal``.

 Learn more
 ----------------------------------